982. Connectivity

 }

-If graph contains only one connected component, it is connected.
+Print the result.
+If the graph has only one connected component, it is connected.

 if (cnt == 1) printf("YES\n");